cferdinandi/petfinder-api-for-wordpress/README.md

 ### Increasing Timeout Limits
 If you're pulling information on a large number of animals, your server may timeout before the request is completed.

-If you're seeing the "Petfinder is down for the moment" message, try typing your API URL directly into a browser tab.
-If the data loads, then your server may be timeouting before the request can be completed.
+If you're seeing the "Petfinder is down for the moment" message, try typing your API URL (the `http://api.petfinder.com/shelter...` part with all of your information added in) directly into a browser tab.
+If the data loads, then your server may be timing out before the request can be completed.

 To fix this, increase the `max_execution_time` for your server.
 The process for doing this varies by hosting provider.
 You can find general information in the [PHP manual](http://php.net/manual/en/function.set-time-limit.php).